Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 ##### 1. Storage configurations
 - The volumes command `- ./prometheus_data:/prometheus` mounts a local directory used by Prometheus to store metrics data.
   - Although in this case, we use Prometheus with remote-write, it also stores metrics data locally.
 Through http://localhost:9090/, you can check the running status of the Prometheus service and observe targets.
 - The `--storage.tsdb.retention.time=30d` flag specifies the retention period for the metrics data.
 Prometheus will automatically delete data older than 30 days.
-As observed, it takes about 1GB of Receive disk space per month for one java-tron(v4.7.6) FullNode connecting Mainnet.
+As observed, it takes about 1GB of disk space per month for one java-tron(v4.7.6) FullNode connecting Mainnet.
 Notice this value is larger than the space need by Thanos Receive for the same period, as there exist compact operations.
 - Other storage flags can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).
 For a quick start, you could use the default values.

 ##### 2. Prometheus remote-write configuration